Oldham County License Hearing Guide

 Automatic License Suspension

-Even if you request an ALR hearing, your license will still be automatically suspended if the DPS determines that:
+Even if you request an ALR hearing, your license may still be subject to automatic suspension depending on the circumstances of your DUI arrest.

 If You Took the Breath/Blood Test and Failed